wadpac/oss-dev-webinar-series-pb-field/README.md

 | 5 Nov 2019 |  **R package [runstats](https://cran.r-project.org/web/packages/runstats/index.html)** by Marta Karas <br/> Highlights from **[AIW2019](https://www.granadacongresos.com/aiw2019)** by Jairo Migueles | [link](slides/3rd_webinar_OSS_developers_in_PA_runstats_package.pdf) | [#4](https://github.com/wadpac/oss-dev-webinar-series-pb-field/issues/4) | |
 | 7 Oct 2019 |  **Version Control & GitHub** by Paul Hibbing and Tom Stewart | [link](slides/OSS_2.pdf)| [#3](https://github.com/wadpac/oss-dev-webinar-series-pb-field/issues/3) |
 | 3 Sep 2019 | **Generic function for reading range of csv file structures** by Vincent van Hees | [link](slides/slides_OSSdevelopers_webinar_3September2019.pdf) | [#1](https://github.com/wadpac/oss-dev-webinar-series-pb-field/issues/1) |

-## Suggest agenda items?

-To suggest new agenda items please create an issue in the [issue tracker](https://github.com/wadpac/oss-dev-webinar-series-pb-field/issues).

 ## Rules of conduct:
 - If you do not make your (main) code Open Source, then we would rather not have you in this group.